spree-contrib/better_spree_paypal_express/README.md

 Same as sandbox setup, but change "Server" from "sandbox" to "live".

+## Caveats

+*Caveat venditor*

+Paypal will refuse any order with a zero cost item.
+Any such item will be skipped and not displayed.

+PayPal will also refuse any order where item total (before taxes and shipping costs) is zero.
+In this case the PayPal checkout page will simply display "Current order".

 ## Contributing

 In the spirit of [free software][1], **everyone** is encouraged to help improve this project.